totalspectrum/spin2cpp/README.md

 `--main`
   Automatically add a C or C++ main() function that will invoke the default Spin method.
 Use this on top level objects only.

+`--nocse`
+  Disable common subexpression elimination.
+This will turn off just the common subexpression optimization for ASM output.
+CSE is probably the riskiest of the optimizations performed by spin2cpp, so this flag may help if you find a bug in the compiler.

 `--nopre`
   Skip the preprocessor.
 Normally spin2cpp runs a very simple